Brown kiwi (Apteryx mantelli) have a big nose, short temper and brown, spiky plumage.

 All population numbers quoted are based on 2015 estimates unless otherwise stated.

 Brown kiwi are New Zealand’s second most numerous kiwi species (after tokoeka).
 Their total population is estimated to be 24,550.
-However, because unmanaged populations are declining rapidly, it is classified by the Department of Conservation as ‘threatened: nationally vulnerable’, and its future depends on active management to deal with predators.
+However, because unmanaged populations are declining rapidly, it is classified by the Department of Conservation as ‘At Risk – Declining’, and its future depends on active management to deal with predators.

 Brown kiwi are the focus of most community-led kiwi conservation groups in the North Island.
 These efforts are making an enormous positive difference to the species’ future.